Pier (architecture)

 A pier, in architecture, is an upright support for a structure or superstructure such as an arch or bridge.
 Sections of structural walls between openings (bays) can function as piers.
 External or free-standing walls may have piers at the ends or on corners.

 Description

 The simplest cross section of the pier is square, or rectangular, but other shapes are also common.
 In medieval architecture, massive circular supports called drum piers, cruciform (cross-shaped) piers, and compound piers are common architectural elements.

-Columns are a similar upright support, but stand on a round base.
+Columns are a similar upright support, but stand on a round base; in many contexts columns may also be called piers.
 In buildings with a sequence of bays between piers, each opening (window or door) between two piers is considered a single bay.

 Bridge piers

 Single-span bridges have abutments at each end that support the weight of the bridge and serve as retaining walls to resist lateral movement of the earthen fill of the bridge approach.
 Multi-span bridges require piers to support the ends of spans between these abutments.
 In cold climates, the upstream edge of a pier may include a starkwater to prevent accumulation of broken ice during peak snowmelt flows.
 The starkwater has a sharpened upstream edge sometimes called a cutwater.
 The cutwater edge may be of concrete or masonry, but is often capped with a steel angle to resist abrasion and focus force at a single point to fracture floating pieces of ice striking the pier.
 In cold climates, the starling is typically sloped at an angle of about 45° so current pushing against the ice tends to lift the downstream edge of the ice translating horizontal force of the current to vertical force against a thinner cross-section of ice until unsupported weight of ice fractures the piece of ice allowing it to pass on either side of the pier.